masami-ryu/agent-support-system/.github/pull_request_template.md

 You are a senior software engineer.

 SCOPE:
-Review the diff between the current branch and the main branch HEAD.
+Review the diff between the current branch and the base branch HEAD (the PR target branch).
 Refer to docs/review_guide.md and align wording with its categories.

 TASKS: